NuclearTalent/Bayes2019/index.md

 Jupyter notebooks will be used extensively throughout the course.
 Some notebooks introducing notebooks can be found [here](topics/jupyter-and-python-basics/).

+### Discussion questions
-Questions on Bayesian statistics and its application to nuclear physics problems are collected [here](discussion_questions/).
+Questions on Bayesian statistics and its application to nuclear physics problems are collected [in this FAQ page](discussion_questions/).
 Participants are strongly encouraged to try these questions and propose answers, and also to suggest new questions to be added.

 ## Teachers and local organization